Joanna Fawzy Morales, Esq., Chief Executive Officer

 Steve earned a Juris Doctor from Wayne State University Law School in Detroit and a Bachelor of Social Work from Oakland University.
 He is a member of both the Michigan and Arizona bars.

-Madison is the Program Coordinator for Triage Cancer, providing event coordination, communications, and programmatic support.
+Madison is the Program Manager for Triage Cancer, providing event and communications management, partnership relations management, and programmatic support.

 Previously, Madison interned at various public health nonprofit organizations in Chicago, such as Deborah’s Place and Respiratory Health Association.
 During her time at Deborah’s Place, she hosted weekly health education sessions for individuals experiencing homelessness to empower them to achieve their health-related goals.
 She gained practical experience with public health issues and health education.
 At Respiratory Health Association, she created public health educational resources on climate change mitigation strategies and environmental justice.